After completing this reading, you should be able to: Explain how to test... Read More

 The weakening of a dealer bank’s financial position may lead hedge funds to move their prime brokerage accounts elsewhere.
-The cash liquidity problems of a prime broker in the U.S. can be exacerbated by its prime brokerage business with or without the clients running.
+The cash liquidity problems of a prime broker in the U.S. can be exacerbated by its prime brokerage business with or without clients running away from the dealer bank.

 The dealer could continuously demand a hedge fund cash margin loans backed by securities left by the hedge fund in its prime brokerage account, under its contract with the prime broker.

-Novation to another dealer is also a good way for a counterparty to reduce its exposure to the dealer.
-Often, a collateral posting call is necessary for OTC derivatives agreement.
+Novation to another dealer is also a feasible way for a counterparty to reduce its exposure to the dealer, just like in the case of Bear Stearns in 2008, whereby its counterparties sought for novation from other dealers.
+Often, a collateral posting call is necessary for the OTC derivatives agreement.
 Furthermore, the increase in collateral is frequently called from a counterparty whose credit rating gets downgraded below a stipulated level.

-Most OTC derivatives are exempted by law as “qualifying financial contracts” from the automatic stay at bankruptcy holding up other creditors of a dealer.
-A large post-bankruptcy drain on the defaulting dealer is the impact of unwinding the derivatives portfolio of the dealer.
+Most OTC derivatives are exempted by law as “qualifying financial contracts” from the automatic stay at bankruptcy, holding up other creditors of a dealer.
+A significant post-bankruptcy drain on the defaulting dealer is the impact of unwinding the derivatives portfolio of the dealer.

 The refusal of the clearing bank to process transactions marks the final step of the collapse of a dealer bank’s ability to meet its daily obligations.
-Daylight overdraft privileges will be extended by a clearing bank to its creditworthy clearing clients in the normal course of business.
+A clearing bank extends daylight overdraft privileges to its creditworthy clearing clients in the normal course of business.

-A right to offset a contractual right to discontinue making cash payments, thus reducing the account holder’s cash below zero during the day, is always in possession of a clearing bank in case the cash liquidity of the dealer is under scrutiny.
-This is after the value of any potential exposures by the clearing bank to the account holder has been accounted for.
+The right to offset a contractual right to discontinue making cash payments, thus reducing the account holder’s cash below zero during the day, is always in possession of a clearing bank in case the cash liquidity of the dealer is under scrutiny.
+This process results after accounting for the value of any potential exposures by the clearing bank to the account holder.

-In both the U.S. and Europe, increased capital requirements, new supervisory councils, and special abilities to resolve the financial institutions as they approach insolvency are the currently envisioned regulatory changes for financial institutions that are critical for the banking system as a whole.
+In both the U.S. and Europe, increased capital requirements, new supervisory councils, and special abilities to resolve the financial institutions as they approach insolvency are the currently envisioned regulatory changes for financial institutions that are critical for the banking system.

 The correct answer is D.